List of cricetines

 Cricetinae is a subfamily of mammals in the rodent family Cricetidae, which in turn is part of the Myomorpha suborder in the order Rodentia.
 Members of this subfamily are called cricetines or hamsters.
 They are found in Europe and Asia, primarily in shrublands, grasslands, and deserts, though some species can be found in forests and wetlands.
 They range in size from the Roborovski dwarf hamster, at 7 cm plus a 0.5 cm tail, to the European hamster, at 32 cm plus a 7 cm tail.
 Cricetines generally eat shoots and seeds, though some also eat a variety of other vegetation, insects, and small vertebrates.
 No cricetines have population estimates, but the golden hamster is categorized as endangered, while the European hamster is categorized as critically endangered.
-Several hamster species, particularly the golden hamster, Chinese striped hamster, and dwarf hamsters have been domesticated as pets.
+Several hamster species, particularly the golden hamster, Chinese striped hamster, and dwarf hamsters, have been domesticated as pets.

-The eighteen extant species of Cricetinae are divided into seven genera, ranging in size from one to six species.
+The eighteen extant species of Cricetinae are divided into nine genera, ranging in size from one to four species.
 Several extinct prehistoric cricetine species have been discovered, though due to ongoing research and discoveries, the exact number and categorization is not fixed.